tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 Base Nodes that have just started up MUST perform the following in order to synchronize their blockchain state with the
 network:

-1. The Base Node's [SynchronisationState] is set to `Synchronising`
+1. The Base Node's [SynchronisationState] is set to `Synchronising`.
 1. Load a bootstrap list of peers from a configuration file, or a cached list, if this is not the first time that the node has started.
-1. For each peer in this list
+1. For each peer in this list:
-   1. Establish a connection with the peer
+   1. Establish a connection with the peer.
-   1. Request a peer list from that peer
+   1. Request a peer list from that peer.
-   1. Request information about the most recent chain state (total accumulated work, block height, etc.) from the peer
+   1. Request information about the most recent chain state (total accumulated work, block height, etc.) from the peer.

 The Base Node will now be able to build a strategy for catching up to the network.
 The Base Node will implement its [SynchronisationStrategy], which reduces load on any single peer and optimises bandwidth usage to synchronise the